-Period Phase Exploration Obligation Dates Phase One - 12 Months Conduct additional data processing and planning for 1st exploration well (Conducted) Feb 12, 2017 - Feb 12, 2018 - At the end of phase one (1) of the first renewal period, the Company shall elect either to relinquish the entire Contract First very Area and the area contained in any Petroleum Production Licence company has commited to complete work in phase 2) ce or commit to the work Renewal Period - 3 Years Complete any additional processing and planning, and secure all regulatory approvals for the drilling of 1st exploration well (Completed) Feb 12, 2018 - Feb 12, 2020 - At the end of the first renewal period of three (3) years, the Company shall elect either to relinquish the entire Contract Area except for any Discovery Area and the area contained in any Petroleum Production Licence or relinquish twenty-five (25%) percent of the Contract Area and renew the Petroleum Prospecting Licence for a second period of three (3) years.
-Phase One - 24 Months Drill 1 exploration well Feb 12, 2020 - Feb 11, 2022 Second - At the end of phase one of the second renewal period, the Company shall elect either to relinquish the entire Contract Area except for any Discovery Area and the area contained in any Petroleum Production Licence or commit to the work programme in phase 2.
-Renewal Period - 3 Years Phase Two - 12 Months Drill 1 exploration well Feb 11, 2022 - Feb 12, 2023 - At the end of the second renewal period of three (3) years, the Company shall relinquish the entire Contract Area except for any Discovery Area, the area contained in any Petroleum Production Licence and any other portion of the Contract Area on which the Minister Responsible for Petroleum agrees to permit the Company to conduct further exploration activities.
+Period Phase Exploration Obligation Dates First Renewal IPhase ()ne - 12 Months Conduct additional data processing and planning for 1st exploration well (Conducted) Feb 12, 2017 - Feb 12, 2018 - At the end of phase one (1) of the first renewal period, the Company shall elect either to relinc uish the entire Contract Area except for any Discov very Area and the area contained in any Petroleum Production Licenc ce or commit to the work programme in phase 2.
+(C ompany has commited to complete work in phase 2) Period - 3 Complete any additional processing and planning, and secure all Years Phase Two - 24 Months regulatory approvals for the drilling of 1st exploration well Feb 12, 2018 - Feb 12, 2020 loaio (Completed) - At the end of the first ren ewal period of three (3) years, the Company shall elect either to relin quish the entire Contract Area except for any Discovery Area and the area contained in any Petroleum Production Licence or relinquish twenty-five (25%) percent of the Contract Area and renew the Petroleum Prospecting Licence for a second period of three (3) years.
+Phase One - 24 Months Drill 1 exploration well Feb 12, 2020 - Feb 11, 2022 - At the end of phase one of the second renewal period, the Company shall elect either to relinquish the entire Contract Second Renewal Period - 3 Years Area except for any Discovery Area and the area contained in any Petroleum Production Licence or commit to the work programme in phase 2.
+Phase Two - 12 Months Drill 1 exploration well Feb 11, 2022 - Feb 12, 2023 - At the end of the second renewal period of three (3) years, the Company shall relinquish the entire Contract Area except for any Discovery Area, the area contained in any Petroleum Production Licence and any other portion of the Contract Area on which the Minister Responsible for Petroleum agrees to permit the Company to conduct further exploration activities.